Tombstone Junction: Locomotives and cars

-The third engine and the one that proved powerful enough to pull the train over the steep grades was a 90-ton 0-6-0 ALCO switcher originally built for the Union Railroad in Pennsylvania as their #77. #77 was a USRA design that had actually been developed by LIMA, but was contracted to be built by the American Locomotive Company at its Schenectady, New York works in January 1944 (serial number 71323).
+The third engine and the one that proved powerful enough to pull the train over the steep grades was a 90-ton 0-6-0 ALCO switcher originally built for the Union Railroad in Pennsylvania as their #77. #77 was a USRA design that had actually been developed by Lima Locomotive Works, but was contracted to be built by the American Locomotive Company at its Schenectady, New York works in January 1944 (serial number 71323).
 It was later sold to the Morehead and North Fork Railroad in Morehead, KY as their #14.
 After the M&NF dieselized on April 1, 1963, #14 was purchased for the park from the M&NF and renumbered back to #77. #77 was moved by rail from Morehead to the Kentucky and Tennessee Railway yards at Stearns, Kentucky.
 From there it was trucked into the park where it was put into operation on the tourist railroad.